 4. Try to predict

-You’re not a prophet (or are you?), but you can assume the implications for the subject under discussion by using logic and deduction.
+You’re not a prophet (or are you?), but you can assume the implications for the subject under discussion using logic and deduction.
 Ask yourself, “How will this affect the world?
 How will things develop if no measures are taken?”
 You can apply this way of closing your essay if you’re writing about a problem and its possible solutions or observing a phenomenon.

 5. Challenge or call to action